laffra/cacophonia/README.md

 }
 ```

-At the end of this method, add an extra print statement:
+At the end of this method, we add an extra print statement:

 ```java
     if (plugin.startsWith("org.eclipse.core.jobs")) {